integrityph/SatochipApplet/SatoChip APDU Standard.md

 #### Description

 This function signs a given transaction hash with a std or the last extended key.
 If 2FA is enabled, a HMAC must be provided as an additional security layer.
+This transaction hash is computed externally and is not verified by the card.

 **Note**:  PIN 0 has to be verified before this instruction in requested or the card will return `SW_UNAUTHORIZED` (`0x9c06`) error.